-Table A of this report shows the standard errors for estimates of 109,000 and 154,000 migrants to be approximately 25,800 and 30,000 respectively.
-The sampling error for 45,000, the difference of these estimates, is about 39,500.
-The chances are 68 out of 100 that an estimate based on the sample would show a figure differing from a complete census by less than 39,500.
-The chances are 95 out of 100 that the sample would show an estimate differing from a complete census by less than 79,000; that is, the 95 percent confidence interval for nonwhites would include estimates of from 34,000 net in-migrants to 124,000 net outmigrants for the South.
+The chances are 68 out of 100 that an estimate of the net migration based on the sample would show a figure differing from a complete census figure by less than 30,000.
+The chances are 95 out of 100 that the sample would show an estimate differing from a complete census figure by less than 60,000; that is, the 95 percent confidence interval for Negro and other races would include estimates from 82,000 net inmigrants to 38,000 net outmigrants for the West.